PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 still-current consumer table instead of rebuilding an ad hoc map.
 The ATAN2 ones-like rewrite is owned by `passes/pytorch_compat.py`; irrelevant graphs return before index construction when it is called independently.
+An internal normalization result carries this current index into native preparation's public-boundary bridge and shape-alignment stage, removing the former second index over the same prepared graph.
+The public `normalize_model_ir_for_pytorch_channel_first()` compatibility function still returns only ModelIR, and the layout-agnostic error fallback creates its own index after constructing a different fallback graph.

 PyTorch convolution-filter physicalization is also owned by the Torch-free layout module.
 It queries only Conv2D, depthwise Conv2D, transpose-Conv2D,